 The mean density of the LIQFRIC® friction material lies between 1,7 -1,9 g/cm³.
 This results in a geometry-dependent average weight saving of approx. 15% for the classic brake pad and backing plate combination.

 We are trying to further optimize this weight saving

-As we were able to demonstrate with one of our project partners, the emission of fine dust particles with inorganic friction lining materials only begins at significantly higher temperatures than with phenolic resin-bound materials.
+As we were able to demonstrate with one of our project partners, the emission of ultra-fine particles with inorganic friction lining materials escalates at significantly higher temperatures than with phenolic resin-bound materials.
 We want to investigate this phenomenon further in the future in order to be able to draw further benefits on this basis.